-The figs are soaked in water for a day and cooked for 15 minutes until soft and then brown sugar is cooked in a pot.
-When it turns into honey, the figs are added until the honey thickens.
-Find them in coffee shops, even bakeries, served with slices of fresh cheese.
+The figs are soaked in water for a day and afterwards they are cooked for 15 minutes until soft; then brown sugar is cooked in a pot.
+When it turns into honey, the figs are added to the honey until it thickens.
+Find them in coffee shops and bakeries, served with slices of fresh cheese.

 Potato soup (Locro quiteño)

-The classic potato soup from the Ecuadorian Andes must be on your culinary list.
-A thick and simple soup, where the potato is the star ingredient.
+The classic potato soup from the Ecuadorian Andes must be on your list.
+A thick and simple soup, where potato is the star ingredient.
 This is, without a doubt, one of the favorite dishes of Quiteños and foreigners.
-The accompanying avocado and cheese slices just make the taste better, a unique experience.
-Do not miss this recipe that may include broad beans, native mellocos, chard and pork rinds.
+Always have locro with avocado and cheese slices, to make it taste better, a unique experience.
+Do not miss this soup that may include broad beans, native mellocos, chard and pork rinds.

 If you are looking for something very special, ask for a Yahuarlocro which is a potato soup prepared with sheep blood, beef stomach and other ingredients.
 It’s delicious!